zestyai/engineering-test-fs/README.md

 Note that some features are more difficult than others, and you will be evaluated on more than just the number of features completed.
 Quality is preferred over quantity.
 Design, organize, and comment your code as you would a typical production project.
 Be prepared to explain any decisions you made.

-## Setup
-### Development environment requirements

-You will need to install [Docker](https://www.docker.com/products/docker-desktop) and [`docker-compose`](https://docs.docker.com/compose/install/) to run the provided API service.

-### API and database startup
-From the root folder of this repo, run `docker-compose up -d` to start the API service and PostgreSQL database needed for this example.
-The API service will be exposed on port **5080**.
-The database server will be exposed on port **5555**.
-If this port is not available on your computer, feel free to change the port in the `docker-compose.yml` file.

-In case you are curious, the test database includes a single table called `properties` (with 5 sample rows), each row representing a property or address.
-There are three geography* fields and one field with an image URL pointing to an image on [Google Cloud Storage](https://cloud.google.com/storage/).

-### API

-The API you will be integrating with for this project consists of three endpoints:

-* `/find?geojson={geojson}&distance={distance}`
-Finds properties within a radius *distance* in meters

-* `/statistics?propertyId={propertyId}&distance={distance}`
-Finds statistics such as parcel area, buildings area, and buildings distances to center

-* `/display/{propertyId}[?overlay=[false|true]]`
-Displays the image of property *propertyId*, optionally overlaying parcel and building footprints

 ### Feature list
 (Note: Not all of these must be implemented - select the ones you think you can do in **4 hours**)